If filing a joint return and all required documents are signed by both taxpayers, only one taxpayer needs to attend the first appointment.

-- Print and fill in the Tax Year 2019 Intake Form and bring it with you.
-If you don’t fill it in before you arrive, you will be asked to complete one at the site before your tax return can be started.
+- Print and complete the Tax Year 2020 Intake Form that you downloaded from our website or was picked up by you and bring it with you.
 Do your best.
 We’ll help you if you get stuck on any of the questions.

 Remember to bring with you all of the following that apply to your situation.

-Items in red are REQUIRED in order for us to do your return.
+Items in bold are required in order for us to prepare your return.

-- Picture ID for you and your spouse (if married)
+- Government issued photo ID for you and your spouse if filing a joint return

-- Social Security document for you and every person on your tax return.
-This can be a Social Security Card, Form 1099-SSA if it contains your full Social Security Number, a Medicare Card if the number on the card ends in the letter “A” or a letter from the Social Security Administration with your social security number on it.
+- Social Security document for you and every person claimed on your tax return.
+This can be a Social Security Card, Form 1099-SSA if it contains your full Social Security Number or a letter from the Social Security Administration with your social security number on it.

 - Checkbook if you want to direct deposit any refunds or direct pay any amounts owed.